Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/structured/together-ai.md

-# Together AI Investor Dashboard

 ## Company Overview
-- **Legal Name**: Together AI
-- **HQ**: San Francisco, California, United States
-- **Founded**: 2023
-- **Categories**: AI
-- **Competitive Positioning**: Not disclosed.
+Together AI is a San Francisco, CA–based generative AI company.
+Founded by Vipul Ved Prakash, Ce Zhang, Chris Rü, Tri Dao, and Percy Liang, the company focuses on empowering developers and researchers to leverage AI technologies.
+The leadership team includes key figures such as Kai Mak (Chief Revenue Officer), Charles Zedlewski (Chief Product Officer), and Mahadev Konar (SVP of Engineering Infrastructure), among others.
+Together AI operates in the generative AI space, although specific categories are not disclosed.
+The company does not list any direct competitors.

 ## Business Model and GTM
-Together AI sells to developers and companies looking to train and deploy generative AI models.
-They charge on a subscription-based model for their product, **Together AI Acceleration Cloud**, which allows developers to train, fine-tune, and deploy generative AI models.
-The pricing model for **Together Instant Clusters**, which provides self-service NVIDIA GPU clusters, is not disclosed.
-There are no publicly named integration partners or reference customers.
+Together AI sells the Together AI Cloud Platform, which empowers developers and researchers at organizations of all sizes to train, fine-tune, and deploy generative AI models.
+The pricing model is not disclosed, and there are no listed integration partners or reference customers at this time.

 ## Funding & Investor Profile
-Together AI raised **$305,000,000** in a funding round on **November 5, 2025**.
-The investors involved in this round are not disclosed.
-The total amount raised to date is not disclosed, and there is no information on the last disclosed valuation or round name.
+On November 7, 2025, Together AI announced a funding round of $305 million, although the investors involved in this round are not disclosed.
+The total amount raised by the company remains undisclosed, and there is no information regarding the last valuation or round name.

 ## Growth Momentum
-As of **November 5, 2025**, Together AI has a total headcount of **200** employees.
-There is no disclosed headcount growth percentage or specific job openings for engineering or sales roles.
-Notable recent events include the announcement of the **Together AI Startup Accelerator**, the general availability of **Together Instant Clusters**, and several product upgrades, all occurring on **November 5, 2025**.
+As of November 7, 2025, Together AI reports a headcount of approximately 120 employees, with a growth rate of around 25%.
+The company currently has 5 open roles, including 3 engineering positions, 1 sales/business role, and 1 other role.
+The specific job titles include an Account Executive for Europe, an AI Researcher focused on Core ML, and a Backend Engineer for Commerce, among others.
+This hiring signal indicates a strong focus on expanding both technical and sales capabilities.

 ## Visibility & Market Sentiment
-There are no visibility metrics available, including news mentions or sentiment analysis.
+Currently, there are no visibility metrics available, including news mentions, sentiment scores, GitHub stars, or Glassdoor ratings.
+This lack of data may indicate limited public engagement or media coverage at this time.

 ## Risks and Challenges
-- No layoffs reported.
-- No regulatory or security incidents disclosed.
-- No executive churn reported.
-- No pricing pressure or commoditization signals noted.
-- GTM concentration risk is not disclosed.
+- Valuation not disclosed.
+- Competitive pressure from other generative AI companies.
+- Lack of visibility metrics may hinder investor confidence.

 ## Outlook
-Together AI appears to be positioned well within the AI sector, leveraging a data advantage through its cloud platform and GPU offerings.
-The company has a founder, Vipul Ved Prakash, who is also the CEO, which may provide a strong leadership foundation.
-However, the balance between engineering and sales openings is not disclosed, making it unclear how they plan to scale their go-to-market efforts.
+Together AI is well-positioned for growth given its substantial recent funding and a strong leadership team with diverse expertise in AI and technology.
+The current hiring signal, particularly in engineering and sales roles, suggests a commitment to scaling its go-to-market efforts and enhancing product offerings.
+The company's focus on generative AI aligns with increasing market demand, positioning it favorably for future success.

 ## Disclosure Gaps
+- Valuation not disclosed.
-- “Total amount raised not disclosed.”
+- Total amount raised not disclosed.
-- “Last disclosed valuation not disclosed.”
+- Customer counts not disclosed.
-- “Headcount growth percentage not disclosed.”
+- Specific growth metrics not disclosed.
-- “Job openings count not disclosed.”
-- “No public Glassdoor rating.”
-- “No integration partners or reference customers disclosed.”
+- Leadership backgrounds (education, previous affiliations) not disclosed.